Checks for Hierarchy

 i.e. move down to L1-Trying.

-L1-Trying is the foundation for engagement.
+L1-Trying is the ultimate ground.

 There is nothing more: you just have to try!

-If you still want deeper engagement, then L7-Trust .
+If you still want deeper engagement, then L7-Trust.

 The evidence is now strong that a typical THEE hierarchy has been identified.
 However, a striking characteristic of THEE hierarchies is the difference between odd-and even-numbered levels.

-Originally posted: 20-May-2026.
+Originally posted: 3-Jun-2026.